alco-company/mortimer-bellis/WORKLOG.md

   }
 }

+- investigate into refactoring the render - use https://fly.io/ruby-dispatch/component-driven-development-on-rails-with-phlex/
+- switch to Nokolexbor (from Nokogiri) for parsing HTML like when scraping

 - use Hotwire for downloading PDF's
 - use Ruby Patterns as explained in https://medium.com/@slimbennasrallah_89177/ruby-on-rails-design-patterns-101-d99f43adc2b3
 - use materialized views for most index actions - https://medium.com/@michal.a.rudzki/utilizing-materialized-views-power-in-ruby-on-rails-bcd2332604bb